epfl-lara/cs550/labs/Background Papers/README.md

 ### Review of the background paper

 In the following week, you should make sure that you have a good understanding of the paper.
 Discuss it within your group, and you can also ask us if there is a part of the paper that you don't understand.
 Once you have a good understanding of the paper, we ask you to do a summary of the paper, **in your own words**.
 Present the topic, the results of the paper and sketch how those result are obtained.
-Your review should be one to two pages long.
+Your review should be three to five pages long.
 You can find in this repo a latex template that may help you structure your review.

 ## Submission